|© 1993 - 2019 CaptainJohn.org

 Fact is, when someone brings up concerns over "crossing the Gulf" it always reminds me of my very first Loop in 1971.
-Back then, the Loop
+Back then, the Loop didn't

-the Gulf.
+Gulf.
 The only thing that upset our stomach was worrying about being swept over Niagara Falls.
 LOL - We were never worried about crossing the

 Gulf because no one every told us we were supposed to be worried about it.

-If you have been reading Looper blogs or forums, you probably have no idea there are actually four route options across the Gulf of Mexico
+If you have been reading Looper blogs or forums, you probably have no idea there are actually four route options across the Gulf of Mexico from

-miles from Carrabelle directly across to Steinhatchee.
+from Carrabelle directly across to Steinhatchee.

 Another route options are cruising the Big Bend Buoyage Route which curves around the Big Bend.
 Additionally, if one has a really shallow draft

 (3-feet or less), one can “Hop-Scotch” their way around the coastline.